umd-lhcb/docker-images/README.md

 ## `centos7-base`
-This provides a base image for all `lhcb-stack-cc7` images.
+This provides an alternative base image for all `lhcb-stack-cc7` images, compared to CERN's offical CERN CentOS 7 docker image.
 It has all runtime dependencies installed.
 This image should not be used by end user.